-Just like 2SLS, the SP-IV Wald size distortions for H = 8 are substantial and very large for H = 20.
-The SP-IV AR tests are well-sized overall.
-For the LP and LP-C implementations, they do over-reject in small samples when H = 20, but not to the extent seen for 2SLS.
-The SP-IV KLM tests in the final three rows are also generally well-sized.
-Just like the AR tests, the KLM tests exhibit some over-rejection in small samples when H = 20.
-Overall, however, the size distortions of the robust SP-IV tests with large HN_z are considerably milder than those for robust 2SLS tests, especially for the VAR implementation.
-A likely reason that the robust SP-IV procedures control size distortions better is that the 2SLS errors exhibit mechanical serial correlation due to the lag sequence of z_t , requiring HAR covariance estimates.
-Since 2SLS requires an autocorrelation robust covariance matrix, the number of parameters to be estimated increases much more quickly with HN_z than for SP-IV covariances.
-Because of many-instrument problems, we nevertheless recommend avoiding very large HN_z also when using SP-IV.
+Just like for 2SLS, the SP-IV Wald tests show size distortions that become very large as H and N_z increase.
+The SP-IV AR tests are overall well-sized.
+Both the LP and LP-C implementations over-reject in small samples when H = 20, but somewhat less so than AR 2SLS.
+The SP-IV KLM tests are also generally well-sized.
+Just like the AR tests, the KLM tests exhibit some over-rejection in small samples when H = 20 and/or $N_z = 3$.
+Overall, however, the size distortions of the robust SP-IV tests with large HN_z appear milder than those for the robust 2SLS tests.13 Because of many-moment problems, we nevertheless recommend avoiding very large HN_z also when using SP-IV.

 In practice, there is no need to use all horizons for identification.
 Researchers can, for example, select impulse response horizons at lower frequencies than that of the time series (e.g. quarterly horizons in monthly data, annual horizons in quarterly data, etc.), especially since adjacent horizons do not necessarily contain much independent identifying information for typical shapes of IRFs.
 Further refinements are also possible to address any remaining many instrument problems, see for example Mikusheva (2021) for suggestions.
-In the context of 2SLS with DLs of shocks as instruments, Barnichon and Mesters (2020) propose quadratic approximations to the IRFs to avoid many instrument problems, and similar approximations are possible with SP-IV.
-Other test statistics could possibly be adapted to SP-IV and offer improvements over the AR and KLM tests, for example, those based on Moreira (2003) or Andrews (2016).
-Given the relatively good performance of our test statistics in the simulations, we leave such extensions for future work.
+In the context of 2SLS with DL instruments, Barnichon and Mesters (2020) propose quadratic approximations to the IRFs to avoid many instrument problems, and similar approximations are possible with SP-IV.14 Other test statistics could possibly be adapted to SP-IV and offer improvements over the AR and KLM tests, for example, those based on Moreira (2003) or Andrews (2016).
+Given the relatively good performance of our robust test statistics in the simulations, we leave such extensions for future work.

-4 Application to the Phillips Curve with U.S. Data
+4. Application to the Phillips Curve with U.S. Data